 Reversing your grip means placing your hands at 8 and 4 on the bottom of the steering wheel.
 By doing this, when you rotate the bottom of the wheel to the left (aka clockwise), it will push your trailer to the left, and vice versa when you rotate to the right (aka counterclockwise).

-No matter how you feel about backing in your RV, you need to take things slow.
+No matter how you feel about backing in your RV, you need to take things slowly.
 Going slow will allow you to readjust before it’s too late.
-With longer trailers, there’s a delay between your steering adjustments and your trailer’s reaction.
+With towable RVs, there’s a delay between your steering adjustments and your trailer’s reaction.

-Going slow will let you account for that time and will also allow you to recognize steering errors before those errors become costly.
+Going slow will let you account for that time and recognize steering errors before they become costly.
 This seems obvious, but it’s hard to slow down when your fellow campers are waiting to get into their own campsite.

 Step 6: Try the Z-Method